 - If you plan to use Oracle Restart or Oracle ASM, then you must install Oracle Grid Infrastructure for a standalone server before you install and create the database.
 Otherwise, you must manually register the database with Oracle Restart. - You can install Oracle Database by using the silent or response file installation method, without the GUI.
-This method is useful to perform multiple installations of Oracle Database. - Setup Wizard Installation Options for Creating Images - Running Oracle Database Setup Wizard to Install Oracle Database Extract the database image files and use the runInstaller command to start the installation.
+This method is useful to perform multiple installations of Oracle Database. - Setup Wizard Installation Options for Creating Images - Applying Patches During an Oracle Database Installation or Upgrade Starting with Oracle Database 18c, you can download and apply Release Updates (RUs) during an Oracle Database installation or upgrade. - Running Oracle Database Setup Wizard to Install Oracle Database Extract the database image files and use the runInstaller command to start the installation.